Relic-Repo/Fates-Descent/README.md

     <h4>Madness Points</h4>
     <p>
         <dl>
         <dd>The second metric, Madness Points, represents the effects of sanity damage.
-Every character starts with 10 Madness Points, plus their Sanity Modifier, which serves a dual purpose: increasing capacity and providing an early-stage buffer against the effects of accumulated Madness.</dd>
+Every character starts with 10 Madness Points, by default, plus their Sanity Modifier, which serves a dual purpose: increasing capacity and providing an early-stage buffer against the effects of accumulated Madness.</dd>
         </dl>
     </p>
     <h4>Phases of Madness</h4>